 Follow through with the reward charts

-If you set up a reward chart, you need to see it through such that you don’t encourage going back to the old habits/behaviors.
+If you set it up, you need to see it through such that you don’t encourage going back to the old habits/behaviors.
 This helps develop the idea that giving up is not an option for the child or a simple way of doing something they dislike.

 Make a simple and measurable reward chart

-Reward charts function well when the set goals are simple, measurable, achievable, and specific.
+These charts function well when the set goals are simple, measurable, achievable, and specific.
 The child understands what is expected of them, what constitutes good behavior, and what may or may not earn them a reward.
-While rewarding children for basic things may be viewed as spoiling or bribing them, a reward chart slowly builds good behavioral habits.
+While rewarding children for basic things may be viewed as spoiling or bribing them, such a chart slowly builds good behavioral habits.